deannabdz/mustainreeds-eleventy-netlify/pages/home.md

 ### Terms and Conditions

-Reeds are shipped within three business days.
+All orders are shipped within one week.
+All reeds are non-returnable unless damaged in transit.